Acupuncture for Knee Pain and Arthritis

 These positive effects might be due to the decrease in stress that is part of how acupuncture works.

 The ancient Chinese thought that acupuncture could improve longevity, also.
-We now know that stress increases cell aging, so it is possible that acupuncture does improve longevity, and fight aging.
+We now know that stress increases cell ageing, so it is possible that acupuncture does improve longevity, and fight ageing.

 Are there any other alternative therapies that can help?

 For pain conditions, Vitamin D, Calcium and Magnesium can be helpful.
 Best to take these before bedtime to allow for peaceful sleep.
 An anti-inflammatory diet (low in processed food, sugars, high in vegetables) is a good plan for life.
 Stress has been shown to increase many types of pain, including migraines.
 So any therapies to reduce stress (yoga, meditation, biofeedback, exercise, journaling) can help with most any pain condition.